ai-mindset/weePoC/README.md

 ## Usage

+Clone repository `git clone https://github.com/inferential/weePoC`
+Navigate into the directory `cd weePoC`
 Run `$ ./launch.sh`.
 This will:
 1. Download [Julia 1.6.0](https://julialang.org/downloads/)
-2. Decompress Julia on Linux and WSL or mount the Julia image on macOS
+2. Decompress Julia on Linux and WSL (or mount the Julia image on macOS)
 3. Launch app.jl, listen on port 8001 on Linux or WSL (no action for macOS)
 On macOS, you can launch the app with `julia --project src/app.jl [port_num]` at a [port number](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers) of choice.

+To use the app:
-4. Navigate to `localhost:port_num/classify`
+4. Navigate to `localhost:port_num/`
-5. Select an image (examples are included in `/img`)
+5. Press `Browse` to select an image (examples are included in `/img`)
-6. Submit your selection.
+6. Press `Submit` to submit your selection.
 The classifier will return a label, save it to a database and print a dataframe with the database contents on the browser and on the terminal window.

+Should you wish to stop the server and restart it, press `Ctrl/Cmd-C` and run `./julia-1.6.0/bin/julia --project src/app.jl 8001` where 8001 is a randomly chosen port number.

 Why VGG instead of DenseNet<sup>[2](#dn)</sup> or ResNet<sup>[3](#rn)</sup>, both of which exist in Metalhead.jl?